amireza007/amireza007.github.io/_posts/2024-05-19-DSAGV-guide.md

 ---

 ## Helpful C++ Builder5 tricks
-- **Routine for builder5 code rename:**
-  1. copy component name & paste into `find` of vs code (as regex + (?!\d))
-  2. copy caption of the UI component and paste into our program
-  3. paste it into the cpp builder5 name and save
-  4. paste into the replacement phrase in vs code
-  5. find and replace e'm
-  6. do the same for the .h file and hit save
-  7. close the cpp file from the winxp + reopen it + reload + rebuild project

 - To identify a "missing" UI component, use the `view as text` option on the by right-clicking, in order to modify the corresponding `delphi` file.

 ---